Lansing on the Mississippi

 Riverboat captains built stately homes at the foot of the bluff, where they could keep an eye on one of the Mississippi's sharpest bends.

-In 1897, the Lansing Co. began punching buttons out of mussel shells and still is making buttons today, though now they're plastic.
+In 1897, the Lansing Co. began punching buttons out of mussel shells and continues to make buttons, though now they're plastic.
 And people always have come to fish.

 But Lansing is far from cities and freeways.
 So over the years, only a few travelers noticed the lovely Victorian homes on the hill, some of them inns, and the picturesque way in which Main Street tumbled down to the river.

 Just a few knew about the hairpin curves that would take them up Mount Hosmer for one of the Mississippi River Valley's most magnificent views.

 Many did appreciate the 1931 Black Hawk Bridge, whose Tinker Toy girders look tenuous and graceful at the same time.

 In 1999's "The Straight Story," about an elderly man who drove a 1966 John Deere lawn mower across Iowa to visit his brother in Wisconsin, director David Lynch filmed Lansing's bridge instead of the one Alvin Straight really used, calling it "a great bridge."

 And many people have heard a kind of siren call, following it only to find themselves under the spell of this Lorelei on the Mississippi.

 Many of those who love Lansing best are creative types.
 They're following in the steps of Harriet Hosmer, a young sculptor who had traveled from Massachusetts to St. Louis to study anatomy after being denied admittance to medical schools in the East.